 An electrical engineer who soared beyond Earth's bounds, becoming the second American woman and first Jewish American in space.

-Judith Resnik approached the stars with a brilliant, analytical mind.
-Armed with a PhD in electrical engineering, she was a true scientist-astronaut, working on projects like NASA’s telemetry systems and specialized circuitry before she ever applied to the space program.
-Selected in NASA’s 1978 class—the first to include women—she embodied the shift from test pilots to mission specialists.
-Her first flight aboard the Space Shuttle *Discovery* in 1984 was historic, making her the second American woman in orbit.
-On that mission, she operated the shuttle’s robotic arm with precision, proving the value of her technical expertise.
-Known for her fierce intelligence and thick, dark hair that floated spectacularly in zero-g, Resnik was a respected crew member preparing for her second mission.
-Her life and promising career were tragically cut short aboard the Space Shuttle *Challenger* in 1986.
+Judith Resnik earned a PhD in electrical engineering before applying to NASA.
+She worked on the agency's telemetry systems and specialized circuitry as a scientist-astronaut.
+Selected in NASA's 1978 class—the first to include women—she represented the shift from test pilots to mission specialists.
+Her first flight aboard the Space Shuttle *Discovery* in 1984 made her the second American woman in orbit.
+On that mission, she operated the shuttle's robotic arm with precision, demonstrating her technical expertise.
+Colleagues noted her fierce intelligence and her thick, dark hair that floated spectacularly in zero-g.
+Resnik was a respected crew member preparing for her second mission.
+Her life and career ended aboard the Space Shuttle *Challenger* in 1986.

 1946–1964